-Here’s what you do: You make sure your iPhone is equipped with the right battery case so that you don’t disappoint your Swedish neighbor – yeah, that’s right, she’s Swedish.
-We’re here to help you choose your battery case wisely.
+Here’s what you do: You make sure your iPhone is equipped with the right power-recycling case so that you don’t disappoint your Swedish neighbor – yeah, that’s right, she’s Swedish.
+We’re here to help you choose your case wisely.
 Any of these lovely cases will give you the power you need without disappointing.
-Whether you’re looking for more storage space, a sexy design that looks good in your Aston, a dual case double agent, or a great battery case for a decent price, you’ll never have to sweat a dropped call or missed connection due to a dead battery.
+Whether you’re looking for more storage space, a sexy design that looks good in your Aston, a dual case double agent, or a just some extra juice at a great price, you’ll never have to sweat a dropped call or missed connection due to a dead battery.
 Check out our list of the 7 Best iPhone 5 battery cases on the market – in no particular order.

 With great power usually comes great price, but such is not the case with the Lenmar Meridian.
 At just $50 or so it carries a 2300 mAh charge, which it nearly manages to achieve in real world tests.
 With numbers like that, it seems like the perfect choice, but there are some drawbacks.
 The case is big and weighty.
 This is to be expected considering the power it is packing under the hood, but if you want something sleek and stylish, the Meridian isn’t going to satisfy you.
 It’s matte black and heavy enough that you won’t want your girlfriend to get her hands on it if she’s in the mood to throw things.
 [Purchase]